jmendeza/craftercms/GIT_WORKFLOW.md

 With the feature published to your remote git repo, you can send pull-requests (PRs) to `develop` or other branches as required.

-With the PR in, you now wait for the codereview process to complete and your PR to be accepted.
+With the PR in, you now wait for the code review process to complete and your PR to be accepted.
 Once accepted, you can now finish the feature using git flow which deletes the local branch after merging to `develop` and then push upstream.

 ```
 git flow feature finish {TICKET}